nasirsabbir07/javascript-basic-projects/README.md

 Sidebar-Toggle: Vanilla JS to toggle the sidebar

+Modal: JS to show and hide a modal

+Questions: Vanilla JS to toggle question cards.

 Password Generator: A simple random password geneartor with the clipboard copy functionality.

 Drum kit: A event listener excersice(Transition, keydown) with sounds for appropriate pressed keys.